 With a vast production, ranging from utilitarian dinnerware to statement art pieces, Wilhelm Kåge is arguably one of the most significant names in the history of 20th century ceramics.

 9 August 2022

 Kåge's childhood and youth were defined by his love of art, which saw him employed as a sign writer and advertisement designer.
 Throughout his training, he brushed shoulders with some of the most significant names in Modernism, both in Scandinavia and throughout Europe, with the likes of Carl Kylberg, Gösta Adrian Nilson (GAN) and Henri Matisse having significant impacts on his artistic development.

-His modernist design eventually caught the eye of Axel Odelberg, head of the Gustavsberg porcelain factory, who employed Kåge to modernise their product range under the movement known as ‘Vackrare vardagsvara’ which loosely translates to ‘Enchanting everyday’.
+His modernist design eventually caught the eye of Axel Odelberg, head of the Gustavsberg porcelain factory, who employed Kåge to modernise their product range under the movement known as ‘Vackrare vardagsvara’ which loosely translate to ‘Enchanting everyday’.
 The movement brought aesthetically pleasing and affordable dinnerware to Swedish households.
-His initial designs were a tremendous success and saw him appointed as Artistic Director - tasked to develop several successful patterns and designs.
+His initial designs were a tremendous success and saw him appointed artistic director - tasked to develop several successful patterns and designs.

 Author: Otto Billström

 We are pleased to present a recently rediscovered version of one of the best-known Guild of Handicraft designs, which features in our 16 January Design sale next year.